-The Bachelor of Science in Health Sciences program is designed to meet the educational needs of health care workers seeking a bachelor's degree.
-This program affords students an opportunity to apply credits already earned toward an associate or bachelor's degree to acquire a credential needed for graduate school admission, promotion, job expansion, and job mobility.
+The Bachelor of Science in Health Sciences is a 120-credit program designed to meet the educational needs of health care workers seeking a bachelor's degree.
+This program affords students an opportunity to apply credits already earned to acquire a credential needed for graduate school admission, promotion, job expansion, and job mobility.
 The curriculum will not only provide students with a broad background in health care, the health care system, and the arts and sciences; it will also give them an opportunity to develop knowledge and skills in one of the six areas of emphasis-management, gerontology, health and wellness, health education, public health, or end-of-life care.

-Important Note: You are subject to the degree requirements in effect at the time of your enrollment or program/degree transfer (program transfer refers to change from one school to another; degree transfer refers to changing degrees within the same school).
+You are subject to the degree requirements in effect at the time of your enrollment or program/degree transfer (program transfer refers to change from one school to another; degree transfer refers to changing degrees within the same school).

 The faculty reserves the right to make changes in curricular requirements as necessary to reflect current professional practice.
 Changes may affect both enrolled and prospective students.
 It is your responsibility to keep informed of such changes.
 We make every effort to inform you of changes as they occur.
 Current information about degree requirements is posted on our website.
-Information about changes to degree requirements is also made available on our website.